Ccheef/Data-Lake-Spark-S3/README.md

 <ol>
 <li>Run etl.py to do the whole ETL process</li>
 </ol>
 NOTE: Credentials for AWS have been removed from the dl.cfg.
-Remember to fill your own credentials in order to run the etl.py file)
+Remember to fill your own credentials in order to run the etl.py file.
+If you want experiment the code locally, you can use the data directory and then move to S3.